 Mosquito holds the World Title of Human-Murderer for many years, not that they were the direct culprit, they are merely the carriers of the viruses and bacteria that killed millions of people throughout the time of our existence.

-In a tropical land like Singapore, the Aedes Mosquito and its companion, the Dengue Virus, are one of the most dangerous disease to be infected, especially for children and elderly.
+In a tropical land like Singapore, the Aedes Mosquito and its companion, the Dengue Virus, are one of the most dangerous diseases to be infected with, especially for children and elderly.

-Now I know all these information scares the shit out of most people, not to mention our little ones.
+Now I know all this information scares the shit out of most people, not to mention our little ones.
 But as always, nature has its way.

-We have seen many repellent and patches been use in our session.
-It is the common urban recognize way of dealing with Mozzies.
+We have seen many repellents and patches being used in our session.
+It is the common urban recognized way of dealing with Mozzies.
 But many times, the same repellent kills off the spiders and predators that naturally manage the land.
-If we trust in the forest and its inhabitants to protect us, will we be in a much better space of letting nature heal us, instead of using our own human “ingenuity”.
+If we trust in the forest and its inhabitants to protect us, will we be in a much better space of letting nature heal us, instead of using our own human “ingenuity”?
 That is something to ponder upon.